ember-learn/guides-source/guides/v3.7.0/components/triggering-changes-with-actions.md

 A component will often not know what information a parent needs to process an action, and will just pass all the information it has.
-For example, our `user-profile` component is going to notify its parent, `system-preferences-editor`, that a user's account was deleted, and passes along with it the full user profile object.
+For example, our `UserProfile` component is going to notify its parent, `system-preferences-editor`, that a user's account was deleted, and passes along with it the full user profile object.